-3. Sick and Other Leave Policy - Mr. Gilbert presented the 2nd reading of the proposed revision of Mountain Home School District No. 193 Sick and Other Leave Policy.
+3. Sick and Other Leave Policy - Mr. Gilbert presented the 3rd and final reading of the proposed revision of Mountain Home School District No. 193 Sick and Other Leave Policy.
 He stated that this policy was revised to address accumulated sick leave and to notify the staff and patrons that sick leave will not be used at the end of employment as a payout.
 Mr. Gilbert said that this is because employees with Tricare have been using the unused sick leave at the end of employment to continue insurance through PERSI.
 There has been no staff or patron input.
-Trustee House motioned to approve the 2nd reading of the proposed revision to the Sick and Other Leave Policy, as presented by Mr. Gilbert.
-Trustee Checketts seconded the motion.
-Motion granted.